ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

 ##### Rain

 Here is a longer [video of the rain simulation screensaver](https://msudenver.yuja.com/Dashboard/Permalink?authCode=1875257468&b=1799524&linkType=video).
-Notice how the "farther" (dimmer) raindrops, which look like they are falling in the background, are falling _faster_.
-Similarly, the ones at the forefront, are brightest and fall slowest.
+Notice how the "farther" (dimmer) raindrops, which look like they are falling in the background, are falling _slower_.
+Similarly, the ones at the forefront, are brightest and fall fastest.
 This is what you would see if you are looking at rain.

 ##### Frequency bar